Taxes for American Expats Living in Germany

 Get Started →

-This article will explore the German tax system and its implications for American expats, covering essential topics such as German taxes, the tax year in Germany, the German tax deadline, different types of taxes in Germany, pensions, and investments, as well as US-specific tax obligations like the FBAR and FATCA filing requirements.
+This guide will explore the German tax system and its implications for American expats, covering essential topics such as German taxes, the tax year in Germany, the German tax deadline, different types of taxes in Germany, pensions, and investments, as well as US-specific tax obligations like the FBAR and FATCA filing requirements.

 If you need help with your US expat taxes in Germany, feel free to contact Universal Tax Professionals.
 We offer a wide range of US expat tax services and have extensive experience assisting many American expats in Germany.